Andy Mineo

-Andrew Aaron Mineo (born April 17, 1988), is an American Christian hip hop artist, producer, music executive, and video director based in New York City.
-He is signed to Reach Records and his creative initiative Miner League.
+Andrew Aaron Mineo (born April 17, 1988), is an American hip hop artist, producer, music executive, and video director based in New York City.
+He was signed to Reach Records until leaving in September 2024 to pursue his creative initiative Miner League.
 In addition to his solo work, he is a member of Reach Records' hip hop collective 116 Clique.